data-mechanics/course-2016-fal-proj/alaw_markbest_tyroneh/README.md

-Bus Route Optimization
+Algorithmic Optimizations of Boston's Public Bus System
 =======================

 Contributors: Adrian Law (alaw), Mark Bestavros (markbest),  Tyrone Hou (tyroneh)

+##Introduction and Motivation

+Through various personal experiences as well as a plurality of opinion from the media and the general public, we know that Boston's public bus system is in dire need of improvement.
+Buses are frequently late, trips take a long time, and the system is generally unreliable and inefficient.
+We want to take steps to change that with this project by applying big-data techniques and algorithms to existing transit data (among other things) and developing approaches to optimize the efficiency and effectiveness of Boston's bus system.

 ##Goals for the Project
+We have outlined two primary optimizations we wish to pursue with our project:
-Optimize access and coverage to public transportation by changing bus stops along routes
+* Optimize access and coverage to public transportation by changing bus stops along routes
-Determine a stable bus schedule given information about traffic (Google maps API/NextBus) & determine optimum bus allocation for maximum efficency and performance
+* Determine a stable bus schedule given information about traffic (Google maps API/NextBus) & determine optimum bus allocation for maximum efficency and performance

 ##To Run the project